 Pick The Perfect Spot

 When you’re ready to set up your spotting scope for coyote hunting, first of all, you need to find the ideal spot throughout the terrain.
-Find out a flat surface or similar to that, because using a spotting scope means to hold a position and place for a long time, so the place should be comfortable for you to lay down or sit down while you focus on the target.
+Find out a flat surface or similar to that, because using a spotting scope means to hold a position and place for a long time, so the area should be comfortable for you to lay down or sit down while you focus on the target.
 Moreover, it also helps you to get stability for the scope when you set it up.

 Setting Up Your Scope

-Once, the spot is fixed then you can set up your spotting scope.
+Once the spot is fixed then you can set up your spotting scope.
 At first, make sure to adjust all the legs and put the scope in a position that is the most comfortable for you to use.
 You know, it’s going to be a long run, so don’t be rush, take some time to adjust all the settings slowly.

 Here, below the steps, you can follow to get the best result as usual.